-Understanding The Early Signs Of Colon Cancer
+Early Signs and Symptoms of Colon Cancer

-Colon cancer is a rapidly growing disease in India and ranks as the third largest cause of death in its category, globally.
+Colon cancer is a rapidly growing disease in India and ranks as the third-largest cause of death in its category, globally.
 Diets rich in processed food and red meats coupled with obesity and lack of exercise have long been postulated to be possible risk factors for colon cancer.
 Here’s what you need to know about the causes and signs for the diagnosis of colon cancer.

-Colon cancer is a cancer of cancer of the large intestine (colon) - the final part of your digestive tract.
+Colon cancer is a cancer of the large intestine (colon) - the final part of your digestive tract.
 This type of cancer is historically more common in people above the age of 50.
 While it is usually caused due to hereditary/ genetic factors or inflammatory bowel diseases, recent studies suggest that unhealthy diets and stress can also be major contributors to its development.

 Most cases of colon cancer begin as small, noncancerous (benign) clumps of cells called adenomatous polyps.
 Over time, some of these polyps can become colon cancers.